Dutch railway to compensate Holocaust survivors | DW | 26.06.2019

 German resistance

-Germany's national rail company, Deutsche Bahn (DB), admitted in 2008 the central role the Reichsbahn had played during World War II and that its tracks and freight were integral to the Nazi extermination plan.
+Germany's rail company Deutsche Bahn (DB) admitted in 2008 the central role the Reichsbahn had played during World War II and that its tracks and freight were integral to the Nazis' extermination plan.
 "Without the Reichsbahn the industrial murder of millions of people would not have been possible," historian Susanne Kill said at the time.

 A touring exhibition "Train of Memory" was organized in 2008, detailing the way adults and children had to pay their passage to the death camps, earning the rail company the equivalent of €445 million in today's values.